ariegd/restful-opposition/README.md

 To query questions by `materia`, send a GET request to the following endpoint:

 ```
-GET /api/questions/materia/sql
+GET /api/questions/materia/sql?limit=5
 ```

 Replace `sql` with the desired `materia` value.
-This will return all questions where the `materia` field matches the value.
+The optional `limit` query parameter specifies the maximum number of questions to return.
+For example, `limit=5` will return up to 5 questions.